aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-beans.md

 ### Singleton Beans and State

 Since a singleton bean has only one instance throughout the application, it can be accessed by multiple threads simultaneously.
 If a singleton bean has a mutable state (e.g., member variables), concurrency issues can arise.
 It is best to design singleton beans to be stateless.
 If state is absolutely necessary, use `ThreadLocal` or carefully implement synchronization.

+### Avoid Using Inner Beans for AOP Proxy Targets

+Inner beans are instantiated and immediately injected into their parent bean.
+Because of this immediate injection, certain AOP features may not work as expected.
+In particular, "self-registering" beans that register their own Aspect rules during their lifecycle's initialization phase (like `SqlSessionAgent`) will not be proxied if defined as an inner bean.
+This is because the proxying decision happens at the moment of instantiation, before the bean has had a chance to run its initialization logic and register the necessary Aspect.
+Always define such beans as top-level beans and inject them by reference.

 ### Always Use `@Component` as the Entry Point